zenecture/neuroflow/README.md

 ```

 This gives a fully connected `DenseNetwork` under the `SquaredMeanError` loss function.
-The weights are initialized in range (-1, 1) by random `WeightProvider`.
+The weights are initialized randomly in range (-1, 1) by `WeightProvider`.
 We have predefined activators and
 place a softly firing `Sigmoid` on the cells.

-In NeuroFlow, a full model is expressed as a linear `Layout` graph and a `Settings` instance.
+A full model is expressed as a linear `Layout` graph and a `Settings` instance.
 The layout is
 implemented as a heterogenous list, allowing compile-time checks for valid compositions.
 For instance,
 a little deeper net, with some rates and rules defined, could look like this: